 'The ship is sinking, the sooner we realise that and save it the better,' says Panyaza Lesufi

-“It can’t be business as usual and that’s what scares me, that we’ve lost power but we still behave as if nothing happened,” Lesufi says.
+'It can’t be business as usual and that’s what scares me, that we’ve lost power but we still behave as if nothing happened,' says ANC Gauteng chair

 18 August 2024 - 15:38